tangalbert919/gigabyte-laptop-wmi/README.md

 The controls are available through sysfs, while the sensor data are available through HWMON.

+The objective is to eliminate the need to use "hacks" to interact with the EC, such as calling ACPI directly from userspace (as root) or by loading `ec-sys` to set specific bits in EC memory ourselves (see [this repository](https://github.com/jertel/p37-ec) and [this fork](https://github.com/christiansteinert/p37-ec-aero-14)).

 ## Model support

 The following models are currently supported: